 Log splitters are measured in tonnage and a 4 ton horizontal log splitter would be capable of splitting logs up to 6” in diameter and doing most domestic work depending on the type of wood you’re trying to split.

-A hydraulic ram will push the log against and stationary wedge to split the wood into 2 pieces making it more manageable for fires or log burners.
+A hydraulic ram will push the log against a stationary wedge to split the wood into 2 pieces, making it more manageable for fires or log burners.

 Vertical Log Splitter

-If you’ve larger logs to split or a lot of grounds maintenance then a Vertical Wood Splitter would be of more use.
+If you’ve got larger logs to split or a lot of grounds maintenance to complete, then a vertical wood splitter would be of more use.

-The main difference is you don’t need to lift the logs up to the splitter you can roll them into place.
+The main difference is that you don’t need to lift the logs up to the splitter - you can simply roll them into place.